Principles for the National Suicide and Self-Harm Monitoring System

-Furthermore, by including the most up-to-date data available, the suicide monitoring system aims to inform suicide prevention activities in the most timely manner possible.
+Furthermore, by including the most up-to-date data available, the suicide monitoring system aims to inform suicide and self-harm prevention activities in the most timely manner possible.

-The suicide monitoring system acknowledges unintentional misuse or irresponsible use of its data may cause harm to people and contribute to reinforcing public stigma and stereotyping around suicide and self-harm.
-In order to minimise the potential harm, safeguards will be built into the suicide monitoring system to ensure data are being used safely, responsibly and respectfully.
+Unintentional misuse or irresponsible use of data from the suicide monitoring system may cause harm to people and contribute to reinforcing public stigma and stereotyping around suicide and self-harm.
+In order to minimise the potential harm, safeguards have been and will continue to be built into the suicide monitoring system to ensure data are being used safely, responsibly and respectfully.

-The suicide monitoring system does not have a role in drawing speculative conclusions from the data about what is good or bad about current suicide and self-harm prevention activities.
-The suicide monitoring system will focus on reporting the data and communicating in a way that is accessible to inform others.
+Publications on the suicide monitoring system do not draw speculative conclusions from the data about current suicide and self-harm prevention activities.
+The focus is on reporting the data and communicating it in a way that is accessible to inform others.

 To cultivate trust in the suicide monitoring system, data sources, data agreements, and system processes will be transparently communicated, wherever possible.
 This includes decisions that relate to how data are included into the system and any specific data limitations.

 The suicide monitoring system has been established to improve outcomes for people affected by suicide or self-harm.
 People with various lived experience perspectives will be included in all aspects of the design, continuous improvement and evaluation of the suicide monitoring system.

 Different cultural needs that may influence approaches to data inclusion, representation and access is taken into consideration during the collection, analysis and reporting of data on the suicide monitoring system.